chandieka/PhishingClassifier/README.md

     $ python setup.py

 ## Order of execution
-Before running the script listed bellow, ensure the setup is done.
+Before running the script listed bellow, run the setup script at least once.

 From top to bottom:
 - enron-parser -> this Script process the "raw" legitimate email to a paletable version